 Our Mission

-Increasing the number of mothers who are successful at breastfeeding should be a first step in improving the health of our children and mothers and, so, our community and nation.
+Increasing the number of mothers who are successful at breastfeeding is a critical first step in improving the health of our children, our mothers, and ultimately, our communities and nation.

 Why Breastfeed?